 Dim Light Becomes Sun Light

-As an analogy, suppose we had spent the last four billion years in a world of twilight and star light, when suddenly a brilliant sun appeared.
+As an analogy, suppose we had spent the last 4 billion years in a world of twilight and starlight, when suddenly a brilliant sun appeared.
 Our eyes would struggle to deal with this new development.
 This is quite similar to what happened to mankind 10,000 years ago with the introduction of genetic modification of grain, and the advent of the agricultural revolution.

 The foraging of pre-agriculture humans provides an ideal model for us.
 It is precisely what we are evolved to do.
 Foraging has three inherent and important advantages; it keeps you moving (exercise), it invariably is automatic portion control, and it only serves foods of a chemical composition we are designed to eat (low in starch and sugar).

 How Did We Get To This Situation?

 Forty percent of our pets are overweight – not coincidentally the same obesity seen in all Americans.

 One of the reasons is due to a sneaky trick of Mother Nature.
 As an ingredient in the diets, fat has more than twice the energy of anything else.
 This invites us to follow a false line of reasoning, as we assume lower fat is better.

 There’s proof of this in any grocery store – full of manufactured foods touted as low fat, reduced fat, less fat.
 There is a coffee creamer known the world over as half and half, and it is available fat free!

 Fat is not the problem.
 This has been known for over 100 years, and it has been proven unequivocally by the scientific community.
 People on a low carb diet can eat all they want yet lose weight, and have a healthier blood lipid profile.